hayashimasa/UNet-PyTorch/README.md

 ![alt text](https://github.com/hayashimasa/UNet-PyTorch/blob/main/visualization/pix_acc.png?raw=true)

-IOU and training loss stagnates after roughly 30 epochs and reached peak performance at the 33rd epoch.
-Different batch sizes and learning rates were experimented to train the model for up to 50 more epochs, which is a total of 100 epoch.
-Training loss is decreasing, but it doesn't yield any improvement in segmentation performance; the model is likely overtraining.
+IOU and training loss stagnate after roughly 30 epochs, and model reaches peak test performance at the 33rd epoch.
+Different batch sizes and learning rates were experimented to train the model for up to 50 more epochs, which is a total of 100 epochs.
+Training loss decreases but doesn't yield any improvement in segmentation performance; the model is likely overtraining.

 ![alt text](https://github.com/hayashimasa/UNet-PyTorch/blob/main/visualization/loss.png?raw=true)